ScilifelabDataCentre/pathogens-portal/content/english/data_types/environment/wastewater.md

 Note that the scores provided in this dataset and depicted in plots are preliminary.
 The team is still conducting method efficiency checks that might slightly modify the final results.

-**Download the data:** [Mean and SD per wastewater collection channel and overall on measurement day, Excel file.](https://covid19dataportal.se) Data available starting from week 38 of 2020.
+**Download the data:** [Mean and SD per wastewater collection channel and overall on measurement day, Excel file.](https://covid19dataportal.se) Data available starting from week 38 of 2020; updated weekly.

 **Principal investigator:** Anna J. Székely, SLU, Swedish University of Agricultural Sciences.
 **Contact:** anna.szekely@slu.se